30 Best Virtual Team Building Activities (2022 Edition)

 Get up to tricks with a quintessential game of bingo.
+Choose a virtual bingo event with Quiz Coconut!
 A round (or three) of bingo can be quick to setup and play online.
 In order to play bingo online, you can send a bingo card to everyone in advance and nominate someone to call out numbers.
 Alternatively, participants can take turns being the caller.
 The aim of the game is to see if anyone can get a line crossed off or a full house.
 You can either mail the cards online or find a bingo generator to do all the work for you.
 Click here for a detailed description of how to play the game.
 Bingo!

 50 States Challenge

 Feeling patriotic?
 Then challenge your colleagues to name all 50 states within a set period of time.
 For an intense challenge, see how many states people can list in one minute.
 You would be surprised how invested people get into this team building activity!

 We all love a classic game of Cluedo, gathering around the kitchen table to figure out “who done it”.
 Online Murder Mystery events are a popular team building activity as it requires players work together to figure out who amongst them is the culprit.
 During a murder mystery event, each person is assigned a character.
 At this point, the team must use their cunning to figure out who the murderer is.
 There are online companies such as Murder Mystery Games that run via video apps like zoom that you contact for a hassle-free process.
 There is even a company that runs a ‘Murder in Ancient Egypt’ event online.
 Read about these virtual team building activities here.